kathy9980/ATM651_IntroAtmDynamics/Git-tutorial.01.md

 ```
 Yeah!
 Up to date!

-Acknowledgement: This tutoridal is based on Wei-ming's lecture and [CristinaSolana's notebook](https://gist.github.com/CristinaSolana/1885435#file-gistfile1-md).
+Acknowledgement: This tutoridal is based on Wei-Ming's lecture and [CristinaSolana's notebook](https://gist.github.com/CristinaSolana/1885435#file-gistfile1-md).